lsst-dm/ProdStat/README.md

 all tasks of the type.
 At the end total CPU tame used by all dataflows and maxRss wil be calculadet and resulting table will be created as /tmp/butlerStat.png file.

+###GetPanDaStat.py
+####Call: GetPanDaStat.p -f inpfile.yaml
+The input file format is exactly same as for GetBatlerStat.py program

+####Operation:
+The program will query PanDa web logs to select information about dataflows, tasks and jobs.
+It will produce 2 tables.
+The first one gives the status of the campaign production showing each workflow status.
+The second table list completed tasks, number of quanta in each, time spent for each job, total time for all quanta and wall time estimate for each task.
+This information permit us to estimate rough number of parallel jobs used for each task, and campaign in whole.